 10. Default Servicing Activity Report

-Chronicles every action taken on a non-performing loan — notices sent, attorney engagements, foreclosure milestones, REO transitions.
-The legal-grade narrative for the worst-case loans.
+This report chronicles every action taken on a non-performing loan — notices sent, attorney engagements, foreclosure milestones, REO transitions — the legal-grade narrative for the worst-case loans.
+For real-world examples of how this documentation plays out, see 10 Real Examples of Default Servicing and Foreclosure Administration for Private Lenders.

 - Documents notice of default and notice of sale dates